JeffHeck/SchoolDataProject/4_yr_f195_budgets.md

 ---
 layout: page
-title: 4 Year F195 Projected Budgets
+title: General Fund 4 Year Projected Budgets
 permalink:
 ---
 As of the 2018-2019 school year, all WA school districts are now required to submit a 4 year projected budget.
 Summary charts for the category of General Fund are listed below.

 Note: All bar charts are sorted by dollar amounts, not by district enrollment.
+- General Fund 2018-2019 Projected Balance in Total Dollars for All WA School Districts
+- General Fund 2019-2020 Projected Balance in Total Dollars for All WA School Districts
+- General Fund 2020-2021 Projected Balance in Total Dollars for All WA School Districts
 - General Fund 2021-2022 Projected Balance in Total Dollars for All WA School Districts
 - General Fund 2021-2022 Projected Balance in Dollars Per Student for All WA School Districts
 - General Fund 2021-2022 Projected Balance in Total Dollars Highest 20